Confederated Tribes of Siletz Indians

 History and culture

-Since 1980, the tribe has increased its land base to 15, 204 acres of timberland and land for cultural preservation, housing, operations, economic purposes, wildlife habitat enhancement and 3666 acres of reservation land in Lincoln County.
-The tribe provides homes for nearly 150 members and their families, and over 1,000 jobs.
+Since 1980, the tribe has increased its land base to 15,265 acres, which includes 14,666 acres of timberland and 599 acres for cultural preservation, housing, economic purposes, and wildlife habitat enhancement.
+About 58 percent (9,045 acres) of the land base is in Lincoln County.
+The tribe provides homes for nearly 192 members and their families and provides over 1,000 jobs.

 Tribal Chief Judge Calvin E. Gantenbein, PO Box 549, Siletz 97380; 541-444-8228